Are there ways to find meaning in life while dealing with an illness?

 Trudy shares what she calls the ‘15-minute rule’: dedicating 15 minutes each day to anything they'd like to become proficient in.
 Allocating 15 minutes daily is manageable and can greatly assist people in improving their skills.

 Allow yourself to be a beginner.
 To learn new things, you need to be willing to be a beginner, to not be good at it. - Trudy Boyle

 Understanding good fortune

 Trudy considers herself lucky even though diagnosed with a serious illness.
-As mentioned, before she knew about her illness, she’s been teaching and helping people with cancer; she knows about Morita therapy, ikigai, and arugamama, which are all helpful for her; and even though battling a serious illness, she still gets to do things with her family, do things that she loves, and gets all the support that she needs.
+As mentioned, before she knew about her illness, she had been teaching and helping people with cancer.
+She knows about Morita therapy, ikigai, and arugamama, which are all helpful for her.
+Even though battling a serious illness, she still gets to do things with her family, do things that she loves, and gets all the support that she needs.

 Sources of ikigai

-Trudy shares that she feels ikigai in the work that she does; living and spending time with her grandchildren; her love for poetry and introducing poetry to others.
+Trudy feels ikigai in the work that she does; living and spending time with her grandchildren; her love for poetry and introducing poetry to others.
 She also feels ikigai through photography, cycling, and appreciating the beauty of nature.

 To be diagnosed with a serious illness is not the end of everything; rather, it can be a new beginning, a way to look at life differently.
 Ironically, it might make you appreciate life more and think of the things that really matter to you.
 It is normal to experience fear and loneliness.
 However, we must not let these unpleasant emotions stop us from living life fully.
 There’s no better time to live than the present moment.